moxiaov587/slidable_line_chart/README.md

 - Supports multiple lines but currently only supports dragging one of them
 - Supports reversed y-axis
 - Supports set the minimum value for each slide by the user
-- Supports customization of most styles
+- Supports dark mode and custom styles

 ## Preview